siddharth17196/gpu-computing-cse560/Assignments/Assignment1/README.md

 # Adaptive Histogram Equalisation on GPU

->The implementation details and timing comparisons for CPU vs GPU are given in the report.
+>The implementation details and timing comparisons for CPU vs GPU is given in the report.

 ### Initial Image: